 It sounds simple, but SEO takes time and being found in organic search isn't always something new site owners can wait on.
 So, for immediate traffic, most turn to pay-per-click (PPC).
 However, getting traffic is not synonymous with getting leads.

-With an incredibly wide range of targeting options provided by AdWords, it is easy to pick the wrong strategy and end up watching your budget go down the drain (but this can be avoided).
+With an incredibly wide range of targeting options provided by Google Ads, it is easy to pick the wrong strategy and end up watching your budget go down the drain (but this can be avoided).

 Let’s discover some tricks that will help you plan a smart and well-thought-out PPC campaign with the help of SEMrush tools.